The Most Important Things to Know About Type 2 Diabetes

 To be officially diagnosed with type 2 diabetes, your doctor will perform one of several tests that measure blood sugar levels.

-Glycated Haemoglobin (A1C) Test: This blood test indicates your average blood sugar level for the last two to three months.
+Glycated Hemoglobin (A1C) Test: This blood test indicates your average blood sugar level for the last two to three months.
 A reading of 6.5% or higher indicates diabetes.

-Random Blood Sugar Test: For this test, blood sugar is measured in millimoles of sugar per litre of blood (mmol/L).
-A level of 11.1 mmol/L or higher suggests diabetes, especially if you also have symptoms, such as frequent urination and extreme thirst.
+Random Blood Sugar Test: For this test, blood sugar is measured in milligrams of sugar per deciliter of blood (mg/dl).
+A level of 200 mg/dl or higher suggests diabetes, especially if you also have symptoms, such as frequent urination and extreme thirst.

-Fasting Blood Sugar Test: If your blood sugar is 7 mol/L or higher after an overnight fast on two separate tests, you’ll be diagnosed as having type 2 diabetes.
+Fasting Blood Sugar Test: If your blood sugar is 126 mg/dl or higher after an overnight fast on two separate tests, you’ll be diagnosed as having type 2 diabetes.

 What are the complications from type 2 diabetes?